stebrech/accessible-pdf/_pages/privacy.md

 For authors with an account for this website, various cookies with login informations and display settings are stored.

 For ordinary visitors, a cookie for the language selection is stored.

+## YouTube videos

+The website contains articles in which videos from the YouTube platform of the provider Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, are embedded.
+When one of these pages is visited, it connects to YouTube's servers.

+[Google’s Privacy Policy](https://policies.google.com/privacy) indicates what information may be collected.
+It is possible to deactivate [personalised advertising](https://adssettings.google.com/authenticated).

  [1]: https://accessible-pdf.info
  [2]: https://accessible-pdf.info/en/imprint/